Perfect Binding vs. Saddle Stitching

 Perfect binding fine arts magazines.

-Download our FREE binding cheat sheet that shows you at a glance all your binding options, including page counts and relative cost!
+Download our FREE binding cheat sheet to see all your binding options, including page counts and relative cost, at a glance!

 Saddle stitching allows a binder to produce a hardcover editing with sewn signatures, because it does not destroy the paper.
 The perfect bound versiion contains cheap glue that will not age well, break, distort the paper in wavy fashion if the paper grain is wrong, and only take gluing in future binding efforts.